RecordEvolution/IMCtermite/README.md

 print(channels)
 ```

-A more complete [example](python/usage.py) including the methods for obtaining the
+A more complete [example](python/usage.py), including the methods for obtaining the
-channels including their data and or directly printing them to files can be found
+channels, i.a. their data and/or directly printing them to files, can be found
-in the python folder.
+in the Python folder.

 ## References